-Details of the current Investment Managers appointed to invest the MITNZ portfolios are available by contacting Mercer at kiwisaver@mercer.com.
+Details of the current Investment Managers appointed to invest the MITNZ portfolios are available by contacting Mercer on 0800 333 787.

-Investment Policies
+7. Investment Policies

 Mercer has adopted a range of investment policies to support its investment governance framework.
 Key among these are the following: